Tuesday's Scottish Gossip

 Injury fears over Sead Haksabanovic following his substitution against Bulgaria at the weekend were eased when the Celtic winger started for Montenegro against Serbia on Monday.
 (Football Scotland)

-Japan striker Daizen Maeda and Israel winger Liel Abada are major doubts for Celtic's Scottish Premiership trip to face Ross County on Sunday after returning from international duty carrying injuries, while back-up winger James Forrest is also nursing a problem.
+Japan forward Daizen Maeda and Israel winger Liel Abada are major doubts for Celtic's Scottish Premiership trip to face Ross County on Sunday after returning from international duty carrying injuries, while back-up winger James Forrest is also nursing a problem.
 (Scottish Daily Express)

+St Johnstone manager Callum Davidson is disappointed at on-loan Celtic left-back Adam Montgomery's omission from the Scotland Under-21 squad as he ponders the 20-year-old's future at McDiarmid Park.
+(The Courier)

-Celtic have bolstered their recruitment team by employing Southampton scout Kevin Hamill, who covered the Scottish football market for the Premier League club and was vital in the transfers of the likes of Virgil van Dijk, Victor Wanyama and Fraser Forster among others from the Glasgow club to the English top flight.
+Celtic have bolstered their recruitment team by employing former Southampton scout Kevin Hamill, who covered the Scottish football market for the Premier League club and was vital in the transfers of the likes of Virgil van Dijk, Victor Wanyama and Fraser Forster among others from the Glasgow club to the English top flight.
 (Football Scotland)

 Heart of Midlothian striking legend John Robertson has revealed that he almost signed for city rivals Hibernian after leaving Tynecastle in 1998.
 (Edinburgh Evening News)